 IMERT's Moulage Team has participated in exercises at various venues around the state.
 Scenarios varied from community focused mass casualty incidents to active shooter drills.
 Some partners we have collaborated with in the past include fire departments, hospitals, local emergency management, CERT, and the Illinois National Guard.
 TELEMEDICINE Video communication is becoming more common in healthcare today.
 Providers across the country have been using various platforms to connect physicians and other healthcare providers with patients across the continuum of care.
-IMERT has been working at developing a video communication capability for disaster response.
+IMERT has been working to develop video communication capability for disaster response.
 This encrypted technology allows us to directly convey situational awareness for our partners across the state.
 It also allows us to include specialist physicians and direct consultations with experts.
 Part of this project is specifically designed to enable Pediatric Specialists through the Illinois Emergency Medical Services for Children (EMSC) to engage in direct consultation with healthcare providers on scene.
-There have been several successful trials of this technology so far.
-We were able to provide the State Emergency Operations Center with direct video feed from a mass casualty exercise and our Medical Director was able to see and hear patient assessments on his phone.
-On other occasions we provided live demonstrations to our federal partners (HHS-ASPR and CDC representatives) and contributed to a webinar for ASPR-TRACIE on the "Use of Telemedicine in Alternate Care Sites".
+There have been successful trials of this technology so far.
+IMERT was able to provide the State Emergency Operations Center with direct video feed from a mass casualty exercise and our Medical Director was able to see and hear patient assessments on his phone.
+On other occasions we provided live demonstrations to our federal partners (HHS-ASPR and CDC representatives) and contributed to a webinar for ASPR-TRACIE on the "Use of Telemedicine in Alternate Care Sites."
 There is tremendous potential for this technology to enhance the quality of care provided to patients during a disaster.
-We continue to incorporate and test it as a routine part of exercises and training.
-PORTABLE ULTRASOUND IMERT has obtained a Philips Lumify Portable Ultrasound probe.
-The technology has advanced quite a bit from the days of cumbersome machines and computers.
-The unit can work with a tablet or a phone on the android-based system and is basically plug and go.
-This technology is already being used for emergency care around the world.
-Having point-of-care ultrasound available is a great advantage, helping to diagnose and treat patients in complicated circumstances.
-It is a noninvasive, harmless technology that allows patients and doctors more confidence in a stressful situation.
-It is also very cost effective as after the initial investment, no further costs are incurred.
+We continue to incorporate it as a routine part of exercises and training.
+CURRENT TRAININGS COVID restrictions prevented in-person trainings over the past few years.
+Though we did manage a few thanks to COVID testing ability.
+Likewise, we did conduct communication exercises and participated in a few exercises with partners.